Adam-Collier/portfolio-site/content/resources/design/index.md

 ## Tools

 [The Laws of UX](https://lawsofux.com/) - A superb site explaining a collection of design principles that designers can consider when designing a user interface.
 It's also a stunning site...

+## Articles

+[Space, Grids, and Layouts](https://www.designsystems.com/space-grids-and-layouts/) - My go to article when thinking about layouts and initial setup.
+A huge helper in defining spacing and starting to understand the fundamentals.

+[A Complete Guide to Typography](https://www.designsystems.com/iconography-guide/) - Essential reading when starting on your iconography journey.
+Again getting that initial setup makes all the difference in making your icons consistent and beautiful to look at

+## Icons

+[CSS.gg Icon Set](https://css.gg/) - A thorough collection of open source icons you can use in any of your projects.
+Created by [@AstritMalsija](https://twitter.com/astritmalsija) it's a great set to have in your arsenal as a designer and/or a developer